alex-lt-kong/devops/rpi/README.md

 * Disable them for the time being: `systemctl stop hostapd`.

-* Enable predictable network interface naming with `raspi-config` if needed.
+* Enable predictable network interface naming with `raspi-config` if needed (important note: if network bridge has been defined using simple network interface names, revising naming convention may break SSH on reboot.).

 * Append `denyinterfaces wlan0` and `denyinterfaces eth0` to `/etc/dhcpcd.conf`
 to disable dynamic IP allocation to the subject ethernet and WLAN interfaces.